 Given Texas' vast, remote landmass in some parts of the state and average population density of 105.2 people per square mile, the BDO reserves the right to set the EHCPLT in a way that results in some locations being infeasible to serve with "reliable" technologies, as defined in the BEAD NOFO.

-Page 58 of 143 Where a "reliable" technology solution proves to be out of reach, the BDO will evaluate alternative broadband service options that are not included in the list of "reliable" as defined in the BEAD NOFO, but which can offer 100 Mbps/20 Mbps service with less than 100 milliseconds of latency, and which might meet broadband service needs most cost-effectively in some of the state's hardest-to-serve locations.
+Where a "reliable" technology solution proves to be out of reach, the BDO will evaluate alternative broadband service options that are not included in the list of "reliable" as defined in the BEAD NOFO, but which can offer 100 Mbps/20 Mbps service with less than 100 milliseconds of latency, and which might meet broadband service needs most cost-effectively in some of the state's hardest-to-serve locations.
 By setting expectations for something other than universal access to reliable broadband technologies, the BDO can be more confident about the impact of BEAD Program funds on more cost-effective areas, while encouraging alternative technology providers to propose solutions for the most remote locations.
-The BDO does not anticipate a need to resort to non-"reliable" technologies in return for grant subsidies per location less than the EHCPLT.
-However, "reliable" technology proposals that exceed the EHCPLT may be rejected in favor of cheaper alternative technology to get any form of universal 100/20 coverage.
+The BDO does not anticipate a need to resort to non-"reliable" technology solutions for any location where any proposals are offered to deploy "reliable" technologies in return for grant subsidies per location less than the EHCPLT.
+However, "reliable" technology proposals that exceed the EHCPLT may be rejected in favor of cheaper alternative technology solutions if the BDO faces a statewide funding shortfall and must turn to alternative technology to get any form of universal 100/20 coverage.